balancer/linear-pools/README.md

 ### Protocol ID

-Aave has multiple forked tokens from different protocols, and ERC4626 is implemented by a bunch of protocols too.
+Aave has multiple forked tokens from different protocols.
+ERC4626 is implemented by many protocols as well.
 PROTOCOL ID exists to differentiate such protocols in a factory.
 Therefore, each protocol must have its own factory, even if the pool code is shared.

 New PROTOCOL IDs should be approved by governance vote, so talk to us in case you need to register a new PROTOCOL ID.
+[EMAIL]

 ### Unit Tests

-The unit tests of the LinearPoolFactory should tests:
+The unit tests of the LinearPoolFactory should test:

 1. If pools are correctly created;
 2. If pool tokens are correctly defined;